jwmatthews/kyma_poc/nbs/example/reports_B/coolstuff-javaee/gpt-3.5-turbo-16k/quarkus_springboot_cdi-to-quarkus-00040_1_full_run.md

 ```

 ## Explanation
 The static code analysis information suggests that the `@Produces` annotation is no longer required in Quarkus if the producer method is annotated with a scope annotation, a stereotype, or a qualifier.
-In this case, we can remove the `@Produces` annotation and annotate the producer method with `@Named("logger")` instead.

-Here are the changes made:
-- Removed the `@Produces` annotation from line 12.
+It also suggests that the field could be accessed using a `@Named` getter method instead.

+Based on this information, the following changes were made to the original code:

-- Added `@ApplicationScoped` annotation to the class on line 8.
+1. Added the `@ApplicationScoped` annotation to the class to specify the scope of the producer method.
-- Added `@Named("logger")` annotation to the `produceLog()` method on line 11.
+2. Added the `@Named("logger")` annotation to the `produceLog()` method to qualify the produced logger instance.

-By making these changes, we have updated the code to use Quarkus and removed the unnecessary `@Produces` annotation.
+3. Removed the `@Produces` annotation from the `produceLog()` method.
+4. Updated the return statement in the `produceLog()` method to return the logger instance using `Producers.class.getName()`.

+These changes ensure that the producer method is properly annotated and qualified in Quarkus, allowing it to be used without the `@Produces` annotation.